awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_backup_syntax.md

 }
 ```

-**Resulting Effective policy** – The effective policy includes settings from both policies, with those provided by the child policy overriding the settings inherited from the parent\.
+**Resulting effective policy** – The effective policy includes settings from both policies, with the settings provided by the child policy overriding the settings inherited from the parent\.
 In this example, the following changes occur:
 + The list of Regions is replaced with a completely different list\.
-If you wanted to add a Region to the inherited list, use @@append instead of @@assign in the child policy\.
+If you wanted to add a Region to the inherited list, use `@@append` instead of `@@assign` in the child policy\.
-+ AWS Backup performs the every other hour instead of hourly\.
++ AWS Backup performs every other hour instead of hourly\.
 + AWS Backup allows 80 minutes for the backup to start instead of 60 minutes\.
 + AWS Backup uses the `Default` vault instead of `FortKnox`\.
 + The lifecycle is extended for both the transfer to cold storage and the eventual deletion of the backup\.